Can you repair chrome wheels?

 How do you differ from other wheel repair companies?

 We are an international franchise and have the backing of a huge network of wheel refinishers.
 Secondly, we are locally owned and operated and have a repair shop that is located right here in Ottawa.
 We employ local people, use local suppliers and service the whole of Ottawa, Gatineau and area.
-Unlike other companies that come from out of town, we have a store front and service bay area that can accommodate our commercial and retail customer’s vehicles for a couple of days while we refinish your wheels, this will take out the inconvenience of jacking-up your vehicle and leaving it in jack stands or in your hoist (if you’re a commercial account).
-We are fully insured, have our own service plates and we offer pick-up and delivery service for our commercial accounts – whole vehicles or just the wheels.
+Unlike other companies that come from out of town, we have a store front and service bay area that can accommodate our commercial and retail customer’s vehicles for a few days while we refinish your wheels, this will take out the inconvenience of jacking-up your vehicle and leaving it in jack stands or in your hoist (if you’re a commercial account).
+We are fully insured and we offer pick-up and delivery services for our commercial accounts.

 Thirdly, our network of Techs, who are operating all over North America, are experiencing new repair situations on a daily basis.
 The knowledge gained from these experiences are then shared throughout the franchise.
 Exceptional ideas are reviewed and evaluated by our technical counsel, who approve all of the latest ideas and techniques.
 These approved procedures are then reported throughout our international association.